 This report shows that state budgets are expected to continue on a path of stable, moderate growth, with 42 governors recommending spending increases for fiscal 2016.
 However, progress is slow, and structural issues and long-term spending pressures will require difficult budget choices for many states.
 States’ spending proposals continue to be cautious as they plan for limited revenue growth.

 Recently, several articles have indicated that a number of states are facing at least some level of “budget gap” or “shortfall” for either fiscal 2015 or fiscal 2016.
 One of the most important things to note about state budget shortfalls – or budget gaps – is that they are based on what a state expects to receive in revenue and what the state expects to need to spend.
 If the money coming in is not sufficient to cover the expected costs, there is a “shortfall”.

 Early indications are that most states experienced a positive “April surprise” this year, in contrast to last year.
 April surprises often occur in states after taxpayers pay both their federal and state taxes.
 Sometimes the surprise can be a positive one as states experience higher than projected tax windfalls.
 Other times the surprise can be negative as was the case for most states last year.
 The primary reason for the slowdown in 2014 was related to the federal “fiscal cliff”.

 Over the course of the past several months, governors in 47 states have released a budget proposal for fiscal 2016, and in some instances fiscal 2017.
 Three states enacted biennium budgets last year covering both fiscal 2015 and fiscal 2016.

-As of February 18th, governors in 41 states have given a State of the State address and their speeches have included a wide-range of spending and revenue proposals.
+As of February 18th, governors in 41 states have given a State of the State address.